SmartlyDressedGames/Unturned-Docs/AssetBundles.md

 Asset Bundles
 =============

-The game loads textures, audio, meshes, prefabs, etc from Unity __Asset Bundles__ at runtime.
+The game loads textures, audio, meshes, prefabs, etc. from Unity __Asset Bundles__ at runtime.
 How these are setup and used has evolved over the years from individual *.unity3d bundles to .content bundles to .masterbundle files.

 [Master Bundles](#master-bundles) should be used for essentially all new projects.